a-argy/WHOOP_APP/README.md

-# WHOOP Dashboard
+# WHOOP Dashboard – Concussion Symptom Monitoring

-A Node.js application that integrates with the WHOOP API to display fitness data and stream it to Foundry for analysis.
+A Node.js application that integrates with the WHOOP API to track athlete strain and other biometrics for **concussion symptom monitoring**, and stream the data to Foundry for analysis.

 ## Features